rozaqabdul656/rozaqabdul656/README.md

 ### 👨‍💻 About Me

 - 💼 7+ years of experience in backend engineering
+- 🧑‍💼 2+ years leading cross-functional engineering teams
+- ⚙️ Strong background in designing high-performance, maintainable systems
+- 💡 Mentors engineers and drives initiatives from zero to production
+- 🔍 Advocate for code quality, testing culture, and developer autonomy
+- 📈 Focused on system scalability, clean architecture, observability, and performance
 - 🏦 Specialized in scalable payment gateway infrastructure (Crypto & Fiat)
 - 🧠 Passionate about blockchain infra, distributed systems, and AI agents
 - 🧪 Builder of **[CoFi Xyntra](https://github.com/CoFi-Xyntra)** – an AI-powered DeFi Copilot
-- 🔧 Always crafting systems with maintainability, observability, and performance in mind

 ---